catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 ## Known Issues:
 + Import fails randomly...workaround Import again (don't clear the DB)
-+ Tool is based on Rocksmith Toolkit 5th Sept '15 version -- Edit of Arragements and Tones DB can only be done from Access for the moment
++ Tool is based on Rocksmith Toolkit 16th Oct version
++ Filter is know for giving eerrors after too many runs -- Edit of Arragements and Tones DB can only be done from Access for the moment
 - Packing of Rocksmith 2014 Retail manipulated files has 1 manual step for RS14 Retail songs -- When having GitHub conficting issue